 - Age, young children who have often had traumatic upbringings, with resultant arrested emotional development, or undiagnosed mental illnesses/learning disabilities.

-Prior to resolution, we believe carers need to have the appropriate protective clothing so they can be kept safe.
+Prior to resolution, we believe carers need to have the appropriate protective clothing, offering scratch, pinch and bite protection, so they can be kept safe.
+Please view our comprehensive product page.

 To feel confident in crisis prevention and non-physical crisis resolution, it is important that the person in a position of care is provided with adequate protective clothing.
 BitePRO® clothing offers guaranteed protection from bites, pinching, and scratching.